In France, education is compulsory for all children from 3 to 16 years old since September 1st, 2019.

 Children are usually admitted to primary school from the age of 6 years.
 From the CP, if he/she does not have sufficient knowledge of French or school learning, he/she can integrate an educational unit.

 To enrol your child in a public school, go to the Town Hall (mairie) of your place of residence.
-At the reception of your Town Hall you will be provided with information on where to find the service (Bureau des écoles, Direction de l’enfance or other) where you can apply for enrolment and submit the required documents.
+At the reception of your Town Hall you will be provided with information on where to find the Office of Schools or other service where you can apply for enrolment and submit the required documents.
 One of the parents must be present but it is not necessary for the child to be present.